Dr. Danielle Deavours

-Danielle Deavours is an Instructor of Multimedia Journalism at the University of Montevallo, and a Ph.D. candidate at the University of Alabama.
-She received her M.A. in Communication Management from the University of Alabama-Birmingham, and her B.A. in Telecommunications & Film/Political Science at the University of Alabama.
+Dr. Danielle Deavours is an Assistant Professor of Multimedia Journalism at the University of Montevallo.
+She received her Ph.D. in Communication and Information Sciences from the University of Alabama, her M.A. in Communication Management from the University of Alabama-Birmingham, and her B.A. in Telecommunications & Film/Political Science at the University of Alabama.

 She worked for over a decade as an Emmy and Murrow award winning broadcast journalist.
 She was an executive producer, field producer, news producer, and internship coordinator at WVTM Alabama’s 13 News and WIAT CBS 42 in Birmingham, as well as WAKA CBS 8 Alabama News Network in Montgomery.
 Danielle then went into nonprofit communication, PR, and marketing, working for the American Red Cross, American Heart Association, and UAB Medicine.

 During her master’s program at UAB, she decided to work towards her dream of being in the classroom as a faculty member and began her doctorate at the University of Alabama’s College of Communication and Information Sciences in 2019.
 Her research specializes in media sociology, specifically the normative behavior of journalists during crisis coverage and newsroom diversity issues.
 Her dissertation examines the nonverbal neutrality of broadcast journalists during school shooting coverage, from Columbine to Santa Fe.